Julius Erving: Early life

 Erving was born February 22, 1950, in East Meadow, on Long Island, and raised from the age of 13 in Roosevelt, New York.
 Prior to that, he lived in nearby Hempstead.
 He attended Roosevelt High School and played for its basketball team.
 He received the nickname "Doctor" or "Dr. J" from a high school friend named Leon Saunders.
-He explains: "I started calling [Saunders] 'the professor', and he started calling me 'the doctor'.
+He explains: "I started calling [Saunders] 'the professor' and he started calling me 'the doctor'.
 So it was just between us...we were buddies, we had our nicknames and we would roll with the nicknames. ...
 And that's where it came from."

 Erving recalled that "later on, in the Rucker Park league in Harlem, when people started calling me 'Black Moses' and 'Houdini', I told them if they wanted to call me anything, call me 'Doctor'".
 Over time, the nickname evolved into "Dr. Julius" and finally "Dr. J." Erving was first called "Dr. J" by his friend and future teammate on the Nets and Squires, Willie Sojourner.

-College career
+College career and Team USA

 Erving enrolled at the University of Massachusetts Amherst in 1968.
 In two varsity college basketball seasons, he averaged 26.3 points and 20.2 rebounds per game, becoming one of only six players to average more than 20 points and 20 rebounds per game in NCAA Men's Basketball.
-In 1968, the NCAA passed a rule that prohibited dunking.
-Thus, Erving's fabulous dunking was only seen and known to teammates at practice.
-He then sought “hardship” entry into professional basketball in 1971.
+In 1968, the NCAA adopted a rule that prohibited dunking.
+Thus, Erving's dunking was only seen and known to teammates at practice.

-Fifteen years later Erving fulfilled a promise he had made to his mother by earning a bachelor's degree in creative leadership and administration from the school through the University Without Walls program.
-Erving also holds an honorary doctorate from the school.
+Fifteen years later, Erving fulfilled a promise he had made to his mother by earning a bachelor's degree in creative leadership and administration from the school through the University Without Walls program.
+Erving also holds an honorary doctorate from UMass.
 In September 2021, Massachusetts honored Erving by unveiling a statue outside the Mullins Center on the university's campus.

+In the year 1970, Erving also played for the United States Olympic Development Team as an aim to qualify for the Olympic team in the 1972 Summer Olympics in Munich, Germany.
+Erving, wearing the jersey number six, played power forward and was recruited to be the team's top rebounder.
+He ended up being the top vote-getter for Most Valuable Player or MVP, a top scorer for Team USA, and successfully competed against adult professional players from the Soviet Union, Finland, and other European countries alongside teammates Bob Nash and Paul Westphal.
+It was around this time Erving started hearing talks among his teammates of the American Basketball Association (ABA) and its novel goal to recruit undergraduates as a plan to compete with the National Basketball Association.
+After a meeting with ABA general manager Johnny "Red" Kerr and future coach Al Bianchi, he then decided to inform his mother that he will join the ABA in late 1971 while staying in a hotel in Philadelphia talking with a double agent named Steve Arnold.
+This became a subject of litigation for Erving's NBA rights to play for the Atlanta Hawks in the next year.